MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 Supported values:

 -   0 - Prevented/not allowed, but Microsoft Edge downloads book files to a per-user folder for each user.
 -   1 - Allowed.
-Microsoft Edge downloads book files into a shared folder.
+Microsoft Edge downloads book files to a shared folder.
+For this policy to work correctly, you must also enable the Allow a Windows app to share application data between users group policy.
+Also, the users must be signed in with a school or work account.

 Most restricted value: 0
 <!--/SupportedValues-->